Tenant Fees Act 2019: statutory guidance for enforcement authorities

 A person who is given a notice of intent has 28 days to make representations.
 After 28 days, you must decide on whether to impose a financial penalty and if so, the amount of the penalty.

 If you decide to impose a financial penalty, you must give the person a final notice.
 This notice states that they must pay the penalty within 28 days.
-The notice could also require the landlord to repay the amount that was collected or kept illegally within 7 to 14 days.
+The notice could also require the landlord or letting agent to repay the prohibited payment or holding deposit that they unlawfully retained within 7 to 14 days.

 The final notice must include specific information, including: